Oliver-1311/Oliver-1311/README.md

   <samp>
     <a href="https://www.google.com/search?q=Oliver+macedo+sanchez">「 Google Me 」</a>
     <br>
-    「 I am a full stack web application developer and learner  from <b>Perú</b> 」
+    「 I am a full stack web application developer  from <b>Perú</b> <br> with experience and a great interest in the fascinating field of data science. 」
     <br>
     <br>
   </samp>